daksh677/Monty-Hall-Game/README.md

 __Understanding the Code:__

+1. __simulate(n, k, samples):__

+- This function simulates the Monty Hall Problem for a given number of doors (n) and a given number of doors with cars (k).
+It runs the simulation for a specified number of samples and calculates the probability of winning for both switching and sticking strategies.
+It returns the probabilities of winning for switching and sticking.

+2. __run_simulation():__

+- This function is called when the user clicks the "Run Simulation" button in the Tkinter GUI.
+It reads the values entered by the user for the number of doors (n), the number of doors with cars (k), and the number of samples.
+Then, it calls the simulate function to run the simulation with these parameters.
+Finally, it updates the Tkinter labels to display the results of the simulation.

+3. __plot_simulation():__

-- The simulation code is structured to run the Monty Hall Problem simulation and generate surface plots illustrating the probability ratios for different configurations of n and k.
+- This function generates surface plots illustrating the probability ratios for different configurations of n and k.
+It uses matplotlib to create the plots and numpy to calculate the probability ratios.
+It plots the probability ratios for varying values of n (number of doors) and k (number of doors with cars) on two separate subplots.

-- The Tkinter GUI allows users to input parameters and visualize the results interactively.
+4. __mainloop():__

+- This function starts the Tkinter event loop, which listens for events such as button clicks and updates to the GUI elements.
+It keeps the GUI responsive and interactive.

+- These functions work together to simulate the Monty Hall Problem, display the results in the Tkinter GUI, and generate surface plots to visualize the probability ratios.

 __Output:__